sigmaister/copy_CollapsOS/CODE.md

     MOD2_RAMSTART .equ MOD1_RAMEND
     #include "mod2.asm"

+## Register protection

+As a general rule, all routines systematically protect registers they use, including input parameters.
+This allows us to stop worrying, each time we call a routine, whether our registers are all messed up.

+Some routines stray from that rule, but the fact that they destroy a particular register is documented.
+An undocumented register change is considered a bug.
+Clean up after yourself, you nasty routine!

+Another exception to this rule are "top-level" routines, that is, routines that aren't designed to be called from other parts of Collapse OS.
+Those are generally routines close to an application's main loop.

 ## Stack management

 Keeping the stack "balanced" is a big challenge when writing assembler code.